olivil/tony6502/README.md

 # tony6502
 ## Compiling

-To compile, execute the following:

-    clang -o tony6502 main.c cpu.c

-Replace `clang` with `gcc` if needed.
+To compile, simply run `make`.
+Note: this will attempt to use clang.
+Simply replace the `CC` variable's content for gcc in the `Makefile` if necessary.